CyberFlameGO/svnpython/Doc/library/stdtypes.rst

 .. [#] To format only a tuple you should therefore provide a singleton tuple whose only element is the tuple to be formatted.

+.. [#] These numbers are fairly arbitrary.
+They are intended to avoid printing endless strings of meaningless digits without hampering correct use and without having to know the exact precision of floating point values on a particular machine.

 .. [#] The advantage of leaving the newline on is that returning an empty string is then an unambiguous EOF indication.
 It is also possible (in cases where it